mit-pdos/dsrg/source/_posts/2013-06-20-vr-revisited.markdown

 Note that in VR as presented in this paper, the operations are performed on several different replicas (instead of shipping the data around after the operation has been performed).
-As a result, the operations  must be deterministic in that given a starting state and an operation to be applied the same resulting / final state will always be identical.
-It is mentioned in the paper that particular techniques can be used to ensure this property when the operations do not hold it on their own.
+As a result, the operations  must be deterministic.
+It is mentioned in the paper that particular techniques can be used to ensure this property.

-As this is a Primary / Backup based system, the ordering is decided by the primary, however <i>f + 1</i> replicas must know about a request before executing it to ensure that the ordering is guaranteed.
+As this is a Primary / Backup based system, the ordering is decided by the primary, however *f* + 1 replicas must know about a request before executing it to ensure durability despite failures and that ordering is guaranteed.

 ## System Operation

-The system can essentially exist in one of three states.
-Either normal operation, view changes when the system needs a new primary or reconfiguration when membership is changing.
+The system is in one of three states.
+These states are normal operation, view changes when the system needs a new primary, and reconfiguration when membership is changing.
 The primary node is deterministically computed from the configuration (list of servers) and the view numbers.
 As a result this system does not need to rely on leases, voting or consensus (e.g. longest